 I took this photo because the woman on the left had interesting style.
 When I started sorting through my photos later on, I noticed the lampshade on the right.
 I cannot work out what is going on but I laugh every time I look at it floating in mid air… it’s definitely not a hat.

-Stone lions and lionesses started appearing in central Stockholm after a terrorist attack on Drottninggatan in 2017.
+Stone lions and lionesses started appearing around central Stockholm in 1995, but more were added after a terrorist attack on Drottninggatan in 2017.
 The city decided to use them as a way protect people from cars and trucks in busy pedestrian areas.
 Animals are much nicer to look at than regular concrete blocks and they always looks so proud.
 It’s also an animal that appears in Sweden’s coat of arms.

 Spotted this creepy building on a night walk last week.
 Add a bit of fog and it’d be the perfect set for a horror film.